-The amount of insurance that is purchased under the portability and conversion options may not exceed the amount for which you or your dependents were insured on the day before your group life insurance coverage ended.
-Applications for conversion or portability and the required premium payment must be mailed to The Standard within 31 days after the group life insurance ends.
+The amount of insurance that can be purchased under these options cannot exceed the amount of coverage you or your dependents had on the day before your group coverage ended.
+Applications for conversion or portability and the required premium payment must be mailed to The Standard within 31 days of your group coverage terminating.

-For additional assistance with portability and conversion of group life insurance contact:

-The Standard Insurance Company 920 SW Sixth Avenue Portland, OR 97204 (800) 378-4668 ext.
-6785
+For assistance with portability and conversion of group life insurance contact The Standard Insurance Company at 920 SW Sixth Avenue, Portland, OR 97204, or by calling (800) 378-4668.